rust-lang/reference/src/type-coercions.md

   }
   ```

-* The [as] type cast operator can also explicitly perform type coersion.
+* The [as] type cast operator can also explicitly perform type coercion.

 If the expression in one of these coercion sites is a coercion-propagating